Photo of author

 Vertigo is a sensation that makes the patient feel that the surrounding environment is spinning or moving, resulting in dizziness and poor balance.
 This condition is often caused by a problem with the inner ear but may also occur due to infections or tumors in the brain.
 Typical causes include: Clinical manifestations of vertigo are … Read more

-When a urinary tract infection is left untreated, it can spread systemically, leading to urosepsis, causing organ failure and death.
+When an urinary tract infection is left untreated, it can spread systemically, leading to urosepsis, causing organ failure and death.
 Urosepsis is sepsis due to an infection of the urinary tract, bladder, or kidneys.
 Nearly a quarter of sepsis cases occur from a urogenital infection.
-Symptoms of urosepsis depend on the infected part of the … Read more
+Signs and Symptoms Symptoms of urosepsis depend on the infected … Read more

 Knee Replacement Surgery Nursing Diagnosis & Care Plan